Why You Need to Strengthen Your Hip Flexors – All about hip flexor

 Introducing The Most Powerful Muscle Of Your Body: The Psoas Muscles

-In this particular situation, our psoas ensure an upright posture, which is necessary for the balance of our skeleton and the mobility of the joints.
+In this particular situation, our psoas ensures an upright posture, which is necessary for the balance of our skeleton and the mobility of the joints.
 This muscle also affects blood circulation, organ function, and diaphragmatic breathing.

 Muscle tensing also affects the surrounding organs: organs contract, nerves are put under pressure, and overall mobility and diaphragmatic breathing can be restricted.